theochem/derivcheck/README.rst

 Testing
 =======

-First you need to install nosetest and coverage with either pip or conda.
+You need to install nosetestse with either pip or conda.
 One the following lines is suitable, depending on how you installed derivcheck (see above):

 .. code:: bash